 The final three maps show the locations of some of the newest arriving refugees.
 Speakers of Other Indic languages are primarily from Bhutan, and they are concentrated in Winooski and the eastern part of the New North End of Burlington.
 Arabic speakers (mainly from Iraq) live primarily in Winooski and Williston.
-Finally, speakers of other African languages, many of whom come from Somalia or the Democratic Republic of Congo, are concentrated in the eastern part of the New North End of Burlington and the area surrounding the airport in South Burlington.
+Finally, speakers of other African languages, many of whom come from Somalia or the Democratic Republic of Congo, are concentrated in the eastern part of the New North End of Burlington.